-- 1. To develop students' competence in use of the generalist problem-solving model with client systems of all sizes. - 2.
-To prepare graduates who practice competently with diverse populations. - 3.
-To prepare graduates who understand the social and policy contexts of social work practice at micro, mezzo, and macro levels, including the changing nature of those contexts. - 4.
-To promote the values and ethics of professional social work, social and economic justice, and human rights in the program and in students' practice. - 5.
-To develop in students an appropriate foundation for and valuing of lifelong learning which is built on research informed practice and practice informed research.
+- 1. To prepare graduates who will demonstrate competence in social work practice at an advanced level with client systems of all sizes. - 2.
+To prepare graduates who will be able to work effectively with diverse populations in multicultural settings. - 3.
+To prepare graduates who understand the social contexts of social work practice at micro, mezzo, and macro levels, including the changing nature of those contexts, and who advocate for social and economic justice. - 4.
+To promote the values and ethics of professional social work in the program and in its graduates' practice. - 5.
+To develop in graduates an appropriate foundation for and valuing of lifelong learning, leadership, and generation of knowledge.